Tip 3: Get a Sense of the Seller

 That’s a ton of valuable information!
 Very different than if he’d used $29,000 or $22,000 in his example.
 From his answer, I’m guessing he would sell the car fairly quickly for say $28,000, would likely get down to the $26,000-27,000 range, and if I were willing to wait him out long enough, might even eventually sell for close to $25,000, but probably not less.
 Those are all guesses of course, but they help narrow things down.
 (It’s also important to remember that this is just an example; certainly not every car will be priced thousands of dollars above what the seller is willing to accept!
 That’s why we go through this process to try and get a sense of how much room they have to negotiate.)

 If you get the sense that the seller is looking for much more than you’re willing to pay, don’t give up completely.
 You will probably have to move on with your car search, but there’s no harm letting the seller know where you’re at.

-In the example above, say my budget was $23,000.
-I could say something like “Sorry. $23k is the most I can afford.
-I totally understand you’re looking for more, so thanks for your time.
-And hey, if anything changes in the future, please feel free to give me a call.”
+In the example above, say my budget was $24,000.
+I could say something like “Sorry. $24k is the most I can afford.
+I totally understand you’re looking for more, so I appreciate your time.
+If anything changes in the future, please feel free to give me a call.”
 You might not hear anything.
 But quite possibly, especially if the seller is a car dealer, you’ll hear back in a week or so with an offer of, say, $27,500.
-If the car hasn’t sold a month or two down the road, who knows – you might get your $23k, or close to it.
+They probably won’t get down to the price you’re looking for, but anything’s possible—if the car still hasn’t sold a couple months down the road, you might get your $24k, or close to it.